 We are Norwich, the City of Stories.
 Celebrating our history, empowering tomorrow’s voices.

-Established in 1991, the University of East Anglia’s pioneering Literary Festival, has welcomed over 500 of the world’s finest writers and thinkers.
+Established in 1991, the University of East Anglia’s pioneering Literary Festival has welcomed over 500 of the world’s finest writers and thinkers.

 We’re committed to inspiring and empowering audiences, drawing on the University of East Anglia’s expertise in storytelling across all our subjects.
 We’re proud of our broad, dynamic, inclusive programmes, our unique heritage, and our curious, charismatic community that brings the festival to life.

-ARTS AND HUMANITIES RESEARCH engagement series
+ARTS AND HUMANITIES RESEARCH engagement

 Running annually in the spring, we invite the essential expert voices, from UEA and beyond, to tell you what you really need to know about the critical issues facing us all.